|CAS » IBSS (Research) » Ichthyology » Catalog of Fishes|

 Ichthyological Journals -- There are nearly 2600 individual journals or monograph series in the Catalog of Fishes database.
 We provide full citations, and other information such as changes in titles, published duration, ISSN numbers, WWW sites, etc. Prepared by Ron Fricke and Bill Eschmeyer.

-Thanks to Nicolas Bailly (Fishbase) and Dennis Pollack for continuing to find errors, discrepancies, and inconsistencies, to Thomas Litz for work with aquarium literature, and to Michal Mikšik who continues to find and forward publications.
+Thanks to Nicolas Bailly (Fishbase) and Dennis Polack for continuing to find errors, discrepancies, and inconsistencies, to Thomas Litz for work with aquarium literature, and to Michal Mikšik and Erwin Schraml who continue to find and forward publications.
 Thanks for help with this version to Christopher Scharpf.
 Jon Fong prepared the new version for www presentation.

 A search expression can be specified as